Get Ready! Getting Started at Highline

 Planning to take COMPASS/MyMathTest?
 Qualify for a discounted rate by paying your application fee first.
 The application fee (currently $17) is non-refundable; allow 2 business days for your student record to reflect your payment.
-High School Programs participants pay on-site.
-All others can pay online, in-person, or by mail to Cashiering.
+You can pay online, in-person, or by mail to Cashiering.
 The application fee is reviewed annually and may change.
 The amount due is the application fee rate that is current at the time payment is being made.

 - Assess your Starting Point

-Placement tests assess your current reading, writing and math levels.
-For more information about placement, see https://placement.highline.edu.
-Take the COMPASS and/or MyMathTest at the Placement & Testing Center.
-Bring your receipt and a photo ID.
+Placement testing is one way Highline assesses your current reading, writing and math ability.
+Take the COMPASS and/or MyMathTest at the Placement & Testing Center (Bldg 25, 6th Floor).
+Pay for your test at the Cashier and bring your receipt and a photo ID.
 No appointment is necessary and you do not have to take all subjects in one sitting.
-If you do, allow yourself 2 hours.
-All new students are expected to take placement tests other than in a few very specific cases.
-Brush-up workshops are available!
+Prepare before you take any placement test.
+You can also get placement into courses through other methods.

 - Get Oriented

-- All new Highline students who have not previously attended a college will be required to participate in a New Student Orientation in-person or online.
+- All new Highline students who have not previously attended a college will be required to participate in orientation.
 For details visit Educational Planning.

 - Running Start and High School Completion students meet this requirement with High School Programs.
 Workforce Education Services (WES) participants meet this requirement with WES.

-- Student athletes are required to meet with their athletic advisors.
+- Student athletes are also required to meet with their athletic advisors.